All Episodes

 On the screen.

-Not in the theater, actors and actresses.
+Not in the theater.

 That's where most smoking takes place these days.

-And yet, last I heard, health care costs were skyrocketing at such a rate that we needed Obamacare to reduce the deficit.
+And yet, last I heard, healthcare costs were skyrocketing at such a rate that we needed Obamacare to reduce the deficit.

-We've been successful with uh with uh behavioral control.
+We've been successful with behavioral control.

 We have succeeded in convincing a vast majority of former smokers to give it up.

-Our health care costs skyrocketed as they continue to skyrocket.
+Our healthcare costs skyrocketed as they continue to skyrocket.

 We have two sound bites.